mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 Reading from an array takes $O(1)$ time because we know exactly where in the array to go.
 Searching, meanwhile, is $O(n)$ because in the worst case, we need to scan through the entire array.

 ### Implementation
-It's a little awkward to implement an array in Python, given lists accomplish the same thing, but we can still readily create an `Array` class that mimics the behavior of an array in C or Java.
-Check out this footnote <sup>[[3]](#3-implementation)</sup> for a deep dive.
+We can implement a very basic `Array` class in Python that mimics the core functionality of arrays in C or Java.
+The main restrictions include:
+1. Once we've allocated the space for an array, we can't update it without creating a new array.
+2. All values in the array must be the same type.

 {% include header-python.html %}
 ```python